Reasons to Sell Your Home

 In the U.S., prices have gone up 8.4% over the past year and many experts have issued a positive forecast for housing prices throughout 2021.
 Brisk sales will mark spring and summer, followed by a slowdown in the fall and winter.
 Luxury housing, which continued to perform well during the pandemic, will likely lead rising home values well into next year.

-After 2021, investors predict values will decelerate to a more normal growth rate.
+After 2021, experts predict values will decelerate to a more normal growth rate.
 Therefore, if you’re in the market to sell, you might not want to wait another year to list your property.

 3. Poor Market for First-Timers